Request Florida Records

 Body cam footage is presumptively a public record

-Body cam footage made or received by a Florida law enforcement agency in the course of official business is a public record under Article I, section 24 of the Florida Constitution and Chapter 119.
-Audio-visual format does not change the analysis.
-Public-record status is the default.
-The agency carries the burden of proving an exemption applies.
+Body cam footage is a public record by default.
+That is true under Article I, section 24 of the Florida Constitution and Chapter 119.
+The rule covers any footage a Florida law enforcement agency makes or receives on official business.
+Audio-visual format does not change the rule.
+The agency has to prove an exemption applies.

 Specific exemptions narrow that

 Two exemptions do most of the work in body-cam practice.
-Section 119.071(2)(l), the body-worn camera privacy exemption, exempts footage taken in three categories of locations.
-The active criminal investigative information exemption under section 119.071(2)(c)1. can stack on top of section 119.071(2)(l) when the recording captures an ongoing investigation.
+The first is section 119.071(2)(l), the body-worn camera privacy exemption.
+It shields footage taken in three kinds of places.
+The second is the active criminal investigative information exemption under section 119.071(2)(c)1.
+It can stack on top of section 119.071(2)(l) when the footage shows an ongoing case.

 Why it counts as a public record at all

-A public record is anything made or received by a Florida agency in connection with the transaction of official business.
-Body cam recordings made by an officer on duty are squarely within that definition.
+A public record is anything a Florida agency makes or receives on official business.
+Body cam recordings made by an officer on duty fit that rule.
 The medium does not matter.
-Audio, video, and audio-video recordings are public records on the same footing as paper documents and emails.
+Audio, video, and audio-video are public records, just like paper documents and emails.

-Section 119.071(2)(l)2., Florida Statutes, carves out three categories of body-worn camera footage from public disclosure.
-The statute defines a body camera as a portable electronic recording device worn on a law enforcement officer's body that records audio and video data in the course of the officer performing official duties. §119.071(2)(l)1.a., F.S.
+Section 119.071(2)(l)2., Florida Statutes, carves out three kinds of body-worn camera footage from public release.
+The statute defines a body camera as a portable recording device worn on an officer's body.
+It records audio and video while the officer is on duty.
+See §119.071(2)(l)1.a., F.S.

 Footage taken inside a private residence